ckrk/bidding_learning/README.md

 The fringe player reads his bids from a csv-file.
 The name of the file is hardcoded in the reset function from environment_bid_market.py.
 All csv's are stored in ./data/fringe-players.
 Currently, we provide following standard test csv:
-- simple_fringe02.csv (Standard choice, 100 price steps, quantity steps 100)
-- simple_fringe03.csv (100 price steps, quantity steps 1)
-- others.csv (non-trivial, Test Case by Christoph Graf, for comparision with optimization solver, 60 bids)
+- fringe_player_data_00.csv (non-trivial, Test Case by Christoph Graf, for comparision with optimization solver, 60 bids)
-- simple_fringe01.csv (easy file, price_bids increase by 1000, quantity_bids increase by 1, 60 bids)

-Attention, only csv with 60 bids are compatible!

 #### Test Parameters